About the site

 To fund this redevelopment, Oaklands has partnered with Taylor Wimpey, who will bring forward plans for new homes on part of the site.
 These homes align with St Albans’ local plan and will provide high quality housing while enabling vital investment in education.

 This team operate exclusively in Hertfordshire and the North London Boroughs, with a proud history of delivering high quality sustainable new communities.
-Taylor Wimpey proudly works to deliver industry leading sustainable technologies within their developments and support biodiversity integration through a wide array of design solutions.
-They represent the ideal partner to help deliver our vision.
+Taylor Wimpey proudly works to deliver industry leading sustainable technologies within their developments and supports biodiversity integration through a wide array of design solutions.
+They represent the ideal partner to work alongside the College to support delivery of the new vision for the campus.

-The future planning application will be supported by technical assessments that will include mitigation strategies to minimise impacts on the local environment and the local community.
+The planning application is supported by technical assessments that will include mitigation where required and enhancements where possible, to the benefit of the local environment and community.

 Case study